lttng/lttng-modules/README.md

 Make sure your target kernel has the following config options enabled:

-  - `CONFIG_MODULES`: loadable module support (not strictly required when built into the kernel)
+  - `CONFIG_MODULES`: loadable module support (not strictly required when built into the kernel),
   - `CONFIG_KALLSYMS`: see files in [`wrapper`](wrapper); this is
-     necessary until the few required missing symbols are exported to GPL modules from mainline
+     necessary until the few required missing symbols are exported to GPL modules from mainline,
-  - `CONFIG_HIGH_RES_TIMERS`: needed for LTTng 2.x clock source
+  - `CONFIG_HIGH_RES_TIMERS`: needed for LTTng 2.x clock source,
   - `CONFIG_TRACEPOINTS`: kernel tracepoint instrumentation
-     (enabled as a side-effect of any of the perf/ftrace/blktrace instrumentation features)
+     (enabled as a side-effect of any of the perf/ftrace/blktrace instrumentation features).

 ### Supported (optional) kernel config options